-Use the center as a place to understand the journey of water and rocks.
+Use the center as a place to understand the journey of water and stone.
 From the birth of rock at the top of the volcano, to their weathering and erosion, and finally their transportation in the spring thaw, down to the Tedori River.

 Mt Hakusan is a potentially active volcano.
 For your safety, if choosing to climb Mt Hakusan, you must submit a Tozantodoke “Intention to Climb” form here or at the Bettou Deai Center before climbing.
 You may be fined if you do not.
 If you need help, ask the staff at the Ichinose Visitor Center reception desk.

 • Closed during winter (early November to late April, depending on snow)